12 Best Hair Masks for Frizzy, Damaged Hair

 - Build a Routine for Lasting Health: A weekly mask is your reset button, but daily habits are what maintain the results.
 Protect your hair between washes by always using a heat protectant, swapping your cotton towel for a microfiber one, and sleeping on a silk pillowcase to minimize friction and frizz.

-Why Is My Hair Damaged and Frizzy?
+So, Why Is Your Hair Damaged and Frizzy?

 If youβre constantly battling frizz and your hair feels more like straw than silk, youβre not alone.
 Itβs a frustrating cycle: you try product after product, only to find your hair still looks dull, feels rough, and refuses to cooperate.
 Often, frizz and damage are two sides of the same coin.
 When your hair's protective outer layer is compromised, it not only looks and feels unhealthy, but it also becomes a magnet for frizz.